quiver-team/torch-quiver/README.md

 ## Why Quiver?

 ----
-The primary motivation for this project to make it easy to take a single-GPU `PyG` script, and efficiently scale it across many GPUs and CPUs in parallel.
+The primary motivation for this project to make it easy to take a PyG script and efficiently scale it across many GPUs and CPUs.
 To achieve this, Quiver provides several features:
 <!--
 If you are a GNN researcher or you are a `PyG`'s or `DGL`'s user and you are suffering from consuming too much time on graph sampling and feature collection when training your GNN models, then here are some reasons to try out Quiver for your GNN model trainning. -->

 * **High performance**: Quiver enables GPUs to be efficiently used in accelerating graph sampling, feature construction and data parallel training, which usually become bottlenecks in large-scale graph learning.
+Quiver thus often out-performs PyG and DGL even with a single GPU.

-* **High scalability**: Quiver can achieve even super linear scalablity in distributed graph learning.
-This is contributed by novel communication-efficient data/processor management techniques and an effective utilisation of emerging networking technologies (e.g., NVLink and RDMA).
+* **High scalability**: Quiver can achieve (super) linear scalablity in distributed graph learning.
+This is contributed by Quiver's novel communication-efficient data/processor management techniques and an effective usage of fast networking technologies (e.g., NVLink and RDMA).

 <!-- * **Greate performance and scalibility**: Using CPU to do graph sample and feature collection not only leads to poor performance, but also leads to poor scalability because of CPU contention.
 Quiver, however, can achieve much better scalability and can even achieve `super linear scalibility` on machines equipped with NVLink. -->

-* **Easy to use**: Quiver requires only a few lines of code changes in existing `PyG` programs, and it has no external dependency.
-This makes Quiver easy to be adopted by both `PyG` beginners and professional users.
+* **Easy to use**: Quiver requires only a few new lines of code in existing PyG programs and it has no external heavy dependency.
+Quiver is thus easy to be adopted by PyG users and integrated into production clusters.

 <!-- * **Easy-to-use and unified API**:
 Integrate Quiver into your training pipeline in `PyG` or `DGL` is just a matter of several lines of code change.
 We've also implemented IPC mechanism which makes it also a piece of cake to use Quiver to speedup your multi-gpu GNN model training (see the next section for a [quick tour](#quick-tour-for-new-users)).  -->

-Below is a chart representing the benchmark that evaluates the performance of Quiver and PyG with multiple GPUs.
+Below is a chart describe a benchmark that evaluates the performance of Quiver and PyG on a 4-GPU server.
+We will add the result for multi-node benchmark soon.
+Stay tuned!

 ![e2e_benchmark](docs/multi_medias/imgs/benchmark_e2e_performance.png)